RazeLighter777/carve/README.md

 Each team recieves access to an identical set of virtual computers (VMs) through a simple easy to use website.
 The VMs are literred with security flaws and holes, and unfortunately, wide open to attacks from other teams.😈

+Backend VM management, networking, scoring, authentication, administration tools, and a sleek looking website are all included!!!!
+And it's mostly configured through a single file `competition.yaml`.

 Unlike most open-source CTF platforms out there, CARVE is designed to be easy to use and deployable with a few simple commands.

 CARVE **DOES NOT** include the actual challenges and setup scripts to make a real competition.
 You'll need to write them yourself and keep them private until the competition is over, so you don't spoil your game.